Évora

 Some Innovative Elements that are intended to be used in this solution are:

-• Gamification platform to be used for fostering the interaction with energy users in the different types of building at the different energy blocks, creating tailored strategies for disseminating information, promoting challenges and competition based on communities to leverage the impact on energy reduction strategies without compromising comfort levels.
+• Gamification platform to be used for fostering the interaction with energy users in the different types of buildings at the different energy blocks, creating tailored strategies for disseminating information, promoting challenges and competition based on communities to leverage the impact on energy reduction strategies without compromising comfort levels.

 Open innovation for policy makers and managers

-Évora municipality will learn with Alkmaar municipality, via training sessions, the specific features of the TIPPING approach and will replicate its implementation in the city, establishing a link up to region-level. Évora will reorient the learnings of this method to tackle the legal restrictions that come with the UNESCO World Heritage Site classification, matching a policy-based technique with the best practices that will emerge from POCITYF outcomes.
+Évora municipality will learn with Alkmaar municipality, via training sessions, the specific features of the TIPPING approach.
+It will replicate its implementation in the city, establishing a link up to region-level. Évora will reorient the learnings of this method to tackle the legal restrictions that come with the UNESCO World Heritage Site classification, matching a policy-based technique with the best practices that will emerge from POCITYF outcomes.

 Interoperable, modular and interconnected city ecosystem